 Wheaton College teacher candidates are advised that there is no time limit on this confidentiality.
 By participating in the program, Wheaton College teacher candidates agree to exhibit professional behavior and to maintain confidentiality.

 During a practicum, should problems or misunderstandings arise, they should be brought to the attention of the college supervisor by the teacher candidate, teacher or principal, and if unresolved, to the appropriate Program Coordinator and if necessary, the Chair of the Department of Education.
 Changes in student teaching assignments are made reluctantly if they appear to be in the best interests of those concerned.
 The teacher candidate, the college supervisor, and school personnel should jointly make any recommendation of this nature.

 At the end of the methods practicum semester, a final decision is made concerning acceptability for student teaching.
 If the cooperating school's or college supervisor's recommendations are such that continuance in student teaching is not recommended, a program of remediation may be designed or the teacher candidate may be denied continuance in the teacher education program.
 The final decision to recommend for licensure will be contingent on successful completion of a student teaching experience, a passing score on the the edTPA, and completion of all college graduation requirements.

-Any candidate who is denied admission to the Wheaton Teacher Education Program (WheTEP), student teaching, or recommendation for licensure is entitled to a fair and impartial appeal of the decision.
+Any candidate who is denied admission to or continuation toward the Wheaton Teacher Education Program (WheTEP), student teaching, or recommendation for licensure is entitled to a fair and impartial appeal of the decision.
 In order to appeal a decision, the following steps should be taken:

 • Within 10 business days of receiving the written notification of the decision of the faculty in the Department of Education, the candidate should present a formal letter to the Chair of the Department of Education, requesting reconsideration of the decision.
 This letter should address the concerns raised by the faculty and provide specific details on how the candidate will address each concern.